 Consider this: The weight of the bicycle frame makes up only ¼ of the overall weight of a bicycle, and the bicycle is only 1/10 of the overall weight with a rider in place.
 In other words, frame weight is only 1/40 or 2.5 percent of the overall weight.
 So shaving a pound off the frame weight will change your overall weight by less than one percent.
 You can double that weight change simply by losing two pounds of body weight.

 Many people believe engineering is more important than materials, but that is not entirely true.
 The differences in material–especially failure modes–can increase safety and reduce injuries.
 Steel and stainless steel frames may sound out of date, but for strength, safety, repairability, durability, and aesthetic beauty, nothing beats steel or Stainless Steel.
-Enjoy the Feel of SteelTM
+Enjoy MS3, and Feel the Steel™

 KVA STAINLESS and MS2 are trademarks of KVA Stainless Inc.